BIGslu/CodeClub/README.md

 Date    | Type        | Topic
 ------- | ----------- | -------
-Mar 22  | Workshop    | Create gene set analysis package with Basilin Mar 29  | Discussion  | Missing data.
-What do you do when you have missing data?
-Imputation vs subsetting?
-Statistical methods that allow missing?
-Etc. Helpful reading https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0494-3
 Apr 5   | Challenge   | Advent of Code https://adventofcode.com/2021
 Apr 12  | i4TB seminar| Introduction to the eScience Institute by Dr. Sarah Stone Apr 19  | |